Tuxedo21/LSTM_Stock_Prediction/README.md

 Recurrent Neural Network Model : Long-Short Term Model (LSTM)

+Procedures:

-Procedure: 1.
-Loading data, 2.
-Preprocessing data for Keras, 3.
-Specifying the parameters, 4.
-Fitting the model, 5.
-Evaluating the model
+    1. Loading data,

+    2. Preprocessing data for Keras,

+    3. Specifying the parameters,

+    4. Fitting the model,

+    5. Evaluating the model

+    6. Using the model